-Dispensaries are not the only businesses benefitting from Colorado's phenomenal "green rush."
-In fact, Colorado's legalization of cannabis in 2014 produced a significant "ripple" effect among a number of other industries, from security and marketing to web hosting and limousine services.
+Dispensaries are not the only businesses benefitting from Colorado’s phenomenal “green rush,” as 420 friendly hotels in Denver, the state capitol, attest to.
+In fact, Colorado’s legalization of cannabis in 2014 produced a significant “ripple” effect among a number of other industries, from security and marketing to web hosting and limousine services.

 One of the businesses intimately tied to marijuana is hospitality and tourism — particularly hotels.
 Throughout the Centennial State, commercial lodging has experienced a large and dynamic boom.

 What is going on in this industry?
 How does the exploding trade in cannabis relate to the hotel and lodging industry?

 Let’s take a peek.

 The Tourist Industry & Cannabis: A Love-Hate Relationship?

 Despite the exploding popularity of legal cannabis, there is a slightly funky relationship between marijuana, on one hand, and the tourism industry, on the other.
 Often, this limits the options of marijuana consumers seeking a 420 friendly hotel, as hotels operate under several federal regulations.
 Consider the following: